-Franklin’s achievements since she began her career in 1956 are voluminous: 45 top 40 hits and 20 GRAMMY Awards.
-She has also been honored with GRAMMY Legend and GRAMMY Lifetime Achievement Awards.
-She has been recognized by Rolling Stone magazine as the Greatest Singer of All-Time, became the first female artist inducted into the Rock and Roll Hall of Fame, and performed at the inauguration for the first African-American President of the United States.
-Indeed she is a household name the world over.
+Franklin’s achievements are voluminous: 45 top 40 hits and 20 GRAMMY Awards.
+She was honored with GRAMMY Legend and GRAMMY Lifetime Achievement Awards, was recognized by Rolling Stone magazine as the Greatest Singer of All-Time, became the first female artist inducted into the Rock and Roll Hall of Fame, and performed at the inauguration for the first African-American President of the United States.
+She is truly a household name the world over.
 Such hits as “Respect,” “Baby, I Love You” and “Think” continue to move new generations of listeners and their vibrancy shows no signs of diminishing with time.

-Franklin has been a longtime champion of jazz and a passionate advocate for jazz education.
-Through her generous support, she has provided Thelonious Monk Institute of Jazz scholarships for aspiring jazz artists and funded public school jazz education programs across the United States.
-She has performed on numerous events benefiting the Institute including an ABC network special celebrating America’s music where she delivered stellar performances of jazz classics “Skylark,” “How High the Moon” and “Mack the Knife.”
+Franklin was also a longtime champion of jazz and a passionate advocate for jazz education.
+Through her generous support, she provided Thelonious Monk Institute of Jazz scholarships for aspiring jazz artists and funded public school jazz education programs across the United States.
+She performed as a featured part of numerous events benefiting the Institute, including an ABC network special celebrating America’s music where she delivered stellar performances of jazz classics “Skylark,” “How High the Moon” and “Mack the Knife.”

 Monk Institute founder Maria Fisher came from the world of classical music but had an inherent understanding of the value of jazz to world culture.
 Her vision of creating an organization dedicated to preserving and promoting jazz resulted in the creation of the Thelonious Monk Institute and through it she has affected generations of aspiring jazz musicians.
-Franklin shares this understanding with Fisher and has put her beliefs into action as a singer and supporter of this music.
-In recognition of her extraordinary talent and contributions to the perpetuation of jazz performance and education, the Thelonious Monk Institute of Jazz honored Aretha Franklin with the Maria Fisher Founders Award at The John F. Kennedy Center for the Performing Arts during the 2011 International Jazz Competition and Gala on Monday, September 12th.
+Franklin shared this understanding with Fisher and put her beliefs into action as a singer and supporter of this music.
+In recognition of her extraordinary talent and contributions to the perpetuation of jazz performance and education, the Thelonious Monk Institute of Jazz honored Aretha Franklin with the Maria Fisher Founders Award at The John F. Kennedy Center for the Performing Arts during the 2011 International Jazz Competition and Gala.
 Former Secretaries of State Madeleine Albright and Colin Powell shared highlights of Franklin’s illustrious career and presented her with the award.